Obesity and overweight

 - engage in regular physical activity (60 minutes a day for children and 150 minutes spread through the week for adults).

 Individual responsibility can only have its full effect where people have access to a healthy lifestyle.
 Therefore, at the societal level it is important to support individuals in following the recommendations above, through sustained implementation of evidence based and population based policies that make regular physical activity and healthier dietary choices available, affordable and easily accessible to everyone, particularly to the poorest individuals.
 An example of such a policy is a tax on sugar sweetened beverages.

 The food industry can play a significant role in promoting healthy diets by:

 - reducing the fat, sugar and salt content of processed foods;

 - ensuring that healthy and nutritious choices are available and affordable to all consumers;

-- practicing responsible marketing especially those aimed at children and teenagers;
+- restricting marketing of foods high in sugars, salt and fats, especially those foods aimed at children and teenagers; and

 - ensuring the availability of healthy food choices and supporting regular physical activity practice in the workplace.

 Adopted by the World Health Assembly in 2004, the "WHO Global Strategy on Diet, Physical Activity and Health" describes the actions needed to support healthy diets and regular physical activity.
 The Strategy calls upon all stakeholders to take action at global, regional and local levels to improve diets and physical activity patterns at the population level.